Vintageinfo – All About Vintage Lighting

 Manufacturer: Fog & Mørup A/S, Copenhagen, Denmark.

-Other versions: The Fog & Mørup Diskos pendant lamp exists in a few colours, as you can see.
-Versions exists with a white or black cord and also made with porcelain or Bakelite sockets.
+Other versions: The Fog & Mørup Diskos pendant lamp was made in a few colours, as shown here.
+Versions also exist with either a white or black cord, and with either porcelain or Bakelite sockets.

 Fog & Mørup